ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.05-rank-fusion/explainer/readme.md

 ```

 - [ ] Open `localhost:3000` and search for "mortgage application"

-  - You'll see emails with BM25, Semantic, and RRF scores displayed
+You'll see emails with BM25, semantic, and RRF scores displayed on each result card.

 - [ ] Compare results by clicking different ordering buttons

+Each button shows how different algorithms rank the same results:

 - Click "BM25" to see exact keyword matching
 - Click "Semantic" to see meaning-based matching
 - Click "RRF" to see the combined ranking

 - [ ] Search for "encouraging message from mum"

+Notice how the algorithms rank these results differently:

-  - Notice how semantic search ranks emotionally related emails higher
+- **Semantic search** ranks emotionally related emails higher (house hunting setback thread appears at ~63%)
-  - Notice how BM25 struggles with this type of query
+- **BM25** struggles with this type of query, focusing on literal keyword matches
-  - See how RRF creates a balanced result
+- **RRF** creates a balanced result combining both approaches

 - [ ] Experiment with different queries to discover patterns

-  - Test keyword-heavy searches (BM25 excels)
+Test various search types to see which algorithms excel:

+- Keyword-heavy searches: BM25 excels
-  - Test meaning-based searches (semantic search excels)
+- Meaning-based searches: Semantic search excels
-  - Observe how RRF balances both approaches
+- Mixed queries: RRF balances both approaches

+Notice how certain phrases work better in certain ranking systems than others.

 ### Verify the Implementation

 - [ ] Check how `searchEmails` combines both algorithms in `api/search.ts`

+The search function calls both ranking systems and fuses them together:

 ```ts
 export const searchEmails = async (opts: {